nsinghhh03/DS-210/README.md

 # DS-210
-Ds 210 Project: NY Counties with High Food Insecurity Code files are located within src. everything is located in the main.rs file, including my module for tests.
+Ds 210 Project: NY Counties with High Food Insecurity// Code files are located within src.
+All my raw code is located in main.rs, including my module for tests.